Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Experiments

-\paragraph{Implementations.} We use an unconditional generative model\footnote{\url{https://huggingface.co/google/ddpm-cifar10-32}} trained on CIFAR10 \cite{krizhevsky2009learning} and fine-tune it to perform denoising on the MNIST \cite{deng2012mnist} dataset.
-We perform denoising for two noise levels corresponding to the diffusion step $s\in\{0.01,0.02\}$.
+\paragraph{Implementations.} We perform denoising for two noise levels corresponding to the diffusion step $s=10$ and $20$, where the PSNR of noisy images are 33.25 and 28.40, respectively.
 A summary of the algorithm is provided in \cref{alg:image-denoising}.
 We consider three constant and three linear policies, each with small, medium, and large $n_0$.
-For the exponential policy, we have performed a small hyperparameter search over $n_0$ and $\mu$, selecting good configurations for two settings.
+For the exponential policy, we have performed a small hyperparameter search over $n_0$ and $u$, selecting good configurations for two settings.
 The complete results of the hyperparameter search are presented as an ablation study on different exponential schemes in \cref{app:ablation_exp_image}, demonstrating its robustness.
-The configurations for all schemes are shown in \cref{fig:denoising}.
-We include the performance of the pre-trained model without fine-tuning for comparisons.
+The configurations for all schemes are presented in the caption and legend of \cref{fig:denoising}.

-\paragraph{Results.} We summarize the final performance of different schemes and baselines in \cref{tab:denoising-psnr} and show the trade-off between performance and computational cost in \cref{fig:denoising}.
-We observe that the exponential policy yields the best performance for $s=0.01$, and performs comparable to the best linear policy for $s=0.02$.
+\paragraph{Results.} We summarize the final performance of different schemes and baselines in \cref{tab:math} and show the trade-off between performance and computational cost in \cref{fig:denoising}.
+We observe that the exponential policy yields the best performance for $s=10$, and performs comparable to the best linear policy for $s=20$.
 This observation demonstrates both the benefits of an increasing policy (\cref{thm:polynomial_policy_main}) and the robustness of the exponential growth policy (\cref{thm:policy_compare_main}).
-In contrast, the constant policy only matches the exponential growth policy in the early stages of training, but soon reaches a performance plateau and eventually decays due to overfitting, corroborating \cref{thm:constant_policy_main}.
+In contrast, the constant policy only matches the exponential policy in the early stages of training, but soon reaches a performance plateau and eventually decays due to overfitting, corroborating \cref{thm:constant_policy_main}.